clozzi/python-p3-project/README.md

 You can run the template CLI with `python lib/cli.py`, or include the shebang and make it executable with `chmod +x`.
 The template CLI will ask for input, do some work, and accomplish some sort of task.

-Past that, CLIs can be whatever you'd like, as long as you follow the project requirements.

-Of course, you will update `lib/cli.py` with prompts that are appropriate for your application, and you will update `lib/helpers.py` to replace `helper_1()` with a useful function based on the specific problem domain you decide to implement, along with adding other helper functions to the module.

-In the `lib/models` folder, you should rename `model_1.py` with the name of a data model class from your specific problem domain, and add other classes to the folder as needed.
-The file `lib/models/__init__.py` has been initialized to create the necessary database constants.
-You need to add import statements to the various data model classes in order to use the database constants.

-You are also welcome to implement a different module and directory structure.
-However, your project should be well organized, modular, and follow the design principal of separation of concerns, which means you should separate code related to:

-- User interface
-- Data persistence
-- Problem domain rules and logic

----

-### What Goes into a README?

-This README serves as a template.
-Replace the contents of this file to describe the important files in your project and describe what they do.
-Each Python file that you edit should get at least a paragraph, and each function should be described with a sentence or two.

-Describe your actual CLI script first, and with a good level of detail.
-The rest should be ordered by importance to the user.
-(Probably functions next, then models.)

-Screenshots and links to resources that you used throughout are also useful to users and collaborators, but a little more syntactically complicated.
-Only add these in if you're feeling comfortable with Markdown.

 ---